jonnor/projects/music/braindump.md

 Threshold - The Ravages Of Time.
 Lyrics, how the world revolves in circles.
 "then there was a city then a pile of rocks and a town again" Threshold - Staring at the Sun.
 Excellent combo of hard and soft, transitions between them.
-Sieges Even - Mounting Castles in the Blood Red Sky.
+Threshold - Narcissus.
+Fantastic lyrics.
+Brutal, in an elegant Sieges Even - Mounting Castles in the Blood Red Sky.
 Samples of Martin Luther King "I have a dream".
 Sieges Even - Paramount.
 JFK samples, announcing the space program